drawpile/Drawpile/README.md

 * Qt 5.0 or newer
 * zlib

-For building just the dedicated server, only QtCore and QtNetwork are required.
+The dedicated server depends doesn't depend on any of the graphical parts of Qt, so it can be compiled and used on headless servers.
 The server also has optional systemd notify and socket activation support.

 It's a good idea to build in a separate directory to keep build files separate from the source tree.